Ericode18/All-Applications/README.md

 # HashMap

 This application is a multithreaded network hashmap.

+## Running the Server
+First compile the server with make clean all.
+To run the server, execute the command below.
 ```
 ./cream [-h] NUM_WORKERS PORT_NUMBER MAX_ENTRIES
 -h            Displayed this help menu and returns EXIT_SUCCESS.